One-fingered Japanese climber dies on eighth attempt at Everest - Journal du Cameroun

 A celebrated Japanese climber who lost all but one finger to frostbite on Everest has died on his eighth attempt to reach the summit, officials said Monday.

 Nobukazu Kuriki had fallen ill and was descending when his team lost contact with him.
-The 36-year-old is the third climber this month to perish on the world’s highest peak.
+The 35-year-old is the third climber this month to perish on the world’s highest peak.

 “Kuriki stopped responding to radio communication and we couldn’t see his headlamp when we looked up from the bottom in the dark,” his team posted on Facebook.